-Sexual Violence Prevention, Education, and Response Coordinator and Director
+Director and Sexual Violence Prevention, Education, and Response Coordinator

 Melissa earned her Bachelor’s degree in Religious Studies from Marywood University in Scranton, PA and her Master’s degree in Pastoral Ministry from the University of Dayton in Ohio.
-Melissa has been a senior advocate with TurnAround, Baltimore’s rape crisis and domestic violence agency for the past seven years and a Domestic Violence Advocate at North West Hospital's DOVE program for one year.
-In her free time, she is a die-hard NY Giants fan, loves cooking and spending time with her 4year old niece.
+Melissa has been a senior advocate with TurnAround, Baltimore’s rape crisis and domestic violence agency for the past nine years and a Domestic Violence Advocate at North West Hospital's DOVE program for three years.
+In her free time, she is a die-hard NY Giants fan, loves cooking, running and spending time with her nieces and nephews.

 Lisa Crowell is the Administrative Assistant in the Women’s Center.
 Lisa worked in a variety of administrative positions in an 11-year career with Carefirst.
 In 2004, she left to become a full- time mom.
 In 2010, she started working for Baltimore County Schools.
 Lisa worked for six years in various positions until her employment here at Loyola University.
 She is an active volunteer at St. Clare Parish and in the Essex community.
 Lisa is a compassionate supporter of human rights and environmental issues.
 She is a proud alumni of The Catholic High School of Baltimore, and has been happily married to her husband, Eric, for 15 years.
 Lisa and Eric are the proud parents of three wonderful children.

 Lisa loves helping others, and her passion to help others includes volunteering at Eastside Homeless Shelter and Baltimore Child Abuse Center.
 She hopes to inspire others to be good stewards.
 Lisa' interests include hiking, attending her children's sporting events and just spending time outdoors with nature.